aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

   - This is a *magical* link that automatically points to the relevant `/proc/<PID>/` **directories** of the processes that are currently accessing the entry.
 This was introduced as a convenient way of accessing own process information.
 Thus, it can be easily used in attacks such as LFI to quickly expose information about the current process without having to know the PID.

 - `/proc/mounts`
   - Like `/proc/self`, this link points to the `/proc/<PID>/mounts` entry of the own process.
-This contains information about the file system mounts that are accessible by the process (Refer `/proc/mounts` in man pages[^2]).
+This contains information about the file system mounts that are accessible by the process (Refer `/proc/mounts` in man pages).
 This can include network shares that are mounted on the system.
   - For example, below you can see a mount that is created by [KDE Connect](https://kdeconnect.kde.org/) that is exposing some folders in my android device.
 In the next screenshot, I'm accessing the `Documents/message.txt` within that share which is an example of information disclosure.

 ![Response of /proc/mounts](../img/proc_mounts.png)